ajeless/docs/test_and_qa/principles_of_software_testing.md

 - **Where**: Identify where to test.
 This could be at the unit level, integration level, or system level.
 - **When**: Decide when to test.
 Should it be after every change (continuous integration) or at specific milestones?
 - **Who**: Determine who should test.
 Is it the developer, a dedicated tester, or an end-user?
-- **How**: This chapter focuses extensively on the "How," detailing the methodologies and principles to employ.

 ### Divide and Conquer